 Mortgage Calculator with PMI and Taxes

 PMI, or Private Mortgage Insurance.
-If your down payment is 20% or higher on your loan, PMI isn't calculated.
-A Federal requirement, PMI protects the lender if a borrower defaults.
-It applies to home loans with under a 20% deposit.
-PMI stops if the principal becomes equal to or under 80% of the home value.
-This is the loan to value ratio.
+PMI isn't calculated on home loans with down payments of 20% or higher.
+A Federal requirement, PMI protects lenders from borrower defaults.
+PMI stops when loan-to-value ratio becomes equal to or under 80% of the home value.

-- The difference between mortgage amount and house value is your down payment.
+- The difference between mortgage amount and house value is down payment.

-- Adding an extra 20% principal payment each month can cut a loan term in half.
+- Add an amount equal to 20% of principal payment each month.
+Adding this amount can cut a loan term in half.

-- Bi-weekly payments save more over mortgage loan terms.
+- Bi-weekly payments save interest over mortgage loan terms.

-- Property taxes placed in escrow factor and reflect in scheduled payments.
+- Property taxes placed in escrow reflect in scheduled payments.

-Costs and savings not included in the mortgage calculations:
+Costs and savings not included in mortgage calculations:

-Factor all you can in making renting vs buying calculations.
+Factor everything in making renting vs buying calculations.
 Buying proves affordable compared to renting in many cases.
-Do your homework and prepare for a mortgage application.
-Discover the true cost of home ownership.
-This mortgage calculator will help you.
+Do homework, prepare for mortgage application.
+Discover home ownership’s true cost.
+This mortgage calculator will help.